wwhitaker/speedtests/README.md

 ![GrafanaDashboard](https://user-images.githubusercontent.com/945191/105287048-46f52a80-5b6c-11eb-9e57-038d63b67efb.png)

 There are some added features to allow some additional details that Ookla provides as tags on your data.
 Some examples are your current ISP, the interface being used, the server who hosted the test.
-Overtime, you could identify if some serers are performing better than others.
+Overtime, you could identify if some servers are performing better than others.

 ## Acknowledgements